Porges/ways-to-play/src/games/fan-tan/index.md

 ---

-Good quote here, notes the use of the basket: https://archive.org/details/revuedesdeuxmon44chaugoog/page/410/mode/2up?q=fantan
+Good quote here, notes the use of the basket,[@VillesExtremeOrient 410] … but rather lurid!

-But rather lurid!

-Description of the game in Philippines, with baskets: https://bdh-rd.bne.es/viewer.vm?id=0000078105&page=176
+Description of the game in Philippines, with baskets:[@CuestionesFilipinas 170]

 image in Manchuria: https://doi.org/10.25549/impa-c123-79389